andyheyns93/kubernetes-playbox/README.md

 This will deploy an NGINX with a shared volume (Azure Storage Account Share) with an ubuntu image as a sidecar.

 The ubuntu image will automatically create an `index.html` file (visit your fileshare `'aksshare'` on your storage account)

+Also the 'initContainers' will look if the PVC (persistent volume claim) and the LoadBalancer EXISTS

 Navigate to: 'localhost:80' to show the contents of the file (nginx will print the file)